Modeling Missing at Random Neuropsychological Test Scores Using a Mixture of Binomial Product Experts: Application to the NACC data

 \subsection{Point estimates and confidence intervals}

+The data analysis was conducted on a 2022 Macbook Air with 8 cores, and it took about a day to fit the model and complete the bootstrap with 1000 bootstrap samples.
 In Table \ref{table:testscoremeans}, we report the point estimates of the test score means and the corresponding standard errors in parentheses.
 There are a few takeaways.
 As reported, Classes 1 and 5 can be interpreted as the most and least healthy individuals, respectively.
 Note that in 6 out of 8 tests (omitting TRAIL A and TRAIL B), a higher score corresponds to better performance.
 On the other hand, TRAIL A and TRAIL B are scored using time-to-completion in seconds, so a higher score corresponds to a worse performance.
 For every test aside from TRAIL B, we observe a clear monotonic behavior in the test score means from Class 1 to Class 5, which suggests that the model is reasonable and fairly interpretable.
 For TRAIL B, Classes 4 and 5 have very similar mean test scores that are close to the maximum possible test score of 300.
 Since a test score of 300 indicates that the individual timed out and did not complete the test, this suggests that individuals from Classes 4 and 5 have comparable performance on the TRAIL B test.

 Additionally, the results also suggests the different tests may have value at distinguishing individuals from different latent cognitive classes.
 For example, TRAIL A and TRAIL B are routinely used to measure executive function.
 Classes 4 and 5 represent the most unhealthy individuals in the population, but individuals in both perform similarly on TRAIL B. On the other hand, the mean test scores in Classes 4 and 5 for TRAIL A are very different, which suggests that TRAIL A can be a good discriminator between very unhealthy and moderately unhealthy individuals.
 As TRAIL B is a more complex task than TRAIL A, this seems to agree with our intuition.